aalleexxeeii/sbt-hocon/README.md

 ## Features
  * Generate full reference configuration discovered from project dependencies.
- * Purify custom HACON files by removing settings coniciding with defaults, supplying with comments taken from reference configuration, formatting with proper structure and indentation.
+ * Purify custom HOCON files by removing settings coniciding with defaults, supplying with comments taken from reference configuration, formatting with proper structure and indentation.